-The significant accounting Policies adopted in the Preparation of these consolidated Financial Statements are set out below:
+The significant accounting policies adopted in the preparation of these consolidated financial statements are set out below:

-The accounting policies used in the preparation of these consolidated financial statements are consistent with those used in the preparation of the annual consolidated financial statements for the year ended December 31, 2017, except for the adoption of the following new standards and other amendments to existing standard and a new interpretation mentioned below.
-Except for adoption of IFRS 9, these amendments and adoption has had no material impact on the consolidated financial statements of the Group on the current period or prior periods and is expected to have an insignificant effect in future periods.
+The accounting policies used in the preparation of these consolidated financial statements are consistent with those used in the preparation of the annual consolidated financial statements for the year ended December 31, 2018, except for the adoption of the following one new standard and other amendments to the accounting treatment of zakat and income tax mentioned below.
+Except for adoption of new accounting treatment of zakat and income tax and adoption of IFRS 16 ("leases"), these amendments and adoption has had no material impact on the consolidated financial statements of the Group on the current period or prior periods and is expected to have an insignificant effect in future periods.